What is Clipsey?

 Is Clipsey free to use?

 Yes!
 Clipsey is absolutely free to use.
 We plan to introduce some non-intrusive ads soon to help us make some money to offset the cost of maintaining the site and the clip downloading server.
-We want to make Clipsey the best twitch clip downloader, so we plan to keep it free to use!
+We want to make Clipsey the best twitch clip downloader on the internet, so we plan to keep it free to use!
 We'll never make it a pay to use tool, we pinky promise!

 Help!
-I'm getting an error that says "Error: That is not a valid Twitch clip URL"?
+I'm getting an error that says "Error: That is not a valid clip URL"?

 The most common reason the downloader will give you this error is usually due to the wrong type of URL being input into the text box.
 Clipsey supports two types of Twitch URLs: